mxstbr/mxstbr.com/src/pages/thoughts/graphql.md

 Facebook invented GraphQL as a central intermediary layer between their many end-user-facing clients and many data sources.
 They made a new language (and thus toolchain) to enable it to work across microservices written in different languages.

 That makes it a heavy-handed solution for the problem of “I want client-side data access to be typesafe.”
-Inevitably, better solutions for those use cases emerged, like tRPC, and overtook GraphQL in adoption.
+Inevitably, better solutions for those use cases emerged (like tRPC) and overtook GraphQL in adoption.
 And, with the advent of React server components, many of these use cases are yet again poised to be even further simplified.

 ## So then, who even needs GraphQL?